kaylatrick/Java-Ref-Manual/Java-Ref-Manual.md

 }

 ## inheritance //L
+Inheritance is a mechanism wherein a new class is derived from an existing class.
+In Java, classes may inherit or acquire the properties and methods of other classes.
+A class derived from another class is called a subclass, whereas the class from which a subclass is derived is called a superclass.
+A subclass can have only one superclass, whereas a superclass may have one or more subclasses.
+The keyword “extends” is used to derive a subclass from the superclass.
+Example:
+class Reptile extends Animal{
+  //body can contain properties and methods from Animal as well as properties and methods unique to Reptile.
+}

 ## super //T
 The super keyword in java is a reference variable which is used to refer immediate parent class object.
 Whenever you create the instance of subclass, an instance